outdreamer/build-a-cure/docs/specific_problem_analysis/math/physics.md

 # physics

+    - use certainty-identification machine as a certainty-generating machine if it can outpace some physical processes to generate/store/find information
+      - quantum physics may be a system that can outpace the info-production/derivation methods of physics, so a certainty machine built on quantum technology could be capable of this, if connected to other quantum certainty machines more efficiently than those built on physics are

+    - examine states of matter in wave/circuit structures as sources of time crystals

+    - the theory of 'the universe as a simulation' is only now getting popular bc our brain structures & functions are such that we are only now recognizing the influence of physics on human decisions, noticing that we can influence these decisions, and therefore fake them, which reminds us of computer simulations

     - examine temporary stabilized filter structures in ozone to push co2 out of atmospheric layers away from earth & forces to do that

     - example of aligning & standardizing to interfaces to identify optimal methods to solve a problem: